 If his formative years were spent getting schooled in classic French cooking, his move to Australia, Malaysia and Singapore exposed him to the innovative world of modern fusion cuisine.
 Saint Pierre was born in December 2000, a fine dining restaurant showcasing an amalgamation of French culinary techniques with an Asian edge.
 It also established Emmanuel as one of Singapore’s culinary pioneers of modern French cuisine, in a country that was then largely dominated by traditional French diners and American steakhouses.

 Over the years, Emmanuel’s influence in the industry grew along with an increasing string of accolades; he was named Chef of the Year by World Gourmet Summit in 2002 and 2006.
-Together with his team, Saint Pierre earned its first MICHELIN Star in 2017, retained it in 2018 before upgrading to a second MICHELIN Star in 2019 and maintaining the accolade in 2021 and 2022, putting the restaurant on the global culinary map and sealing Emmanuel’s position as an innovator in the food and beverage industry.
+Together with his team, Saint Pierre earned its first MICHELIN Star in 2017, retained it in 2018 before upgrading to a second MICHELIN Star in 2019, an accolade the restaurant has held ever since, putting the restaurant on the global culinary map and sealing Emmanuel’s position as an innovator in the food and beverage industry.

 Despite the numerous stellar accolades from the media and MICHELIN Guide Singapore, he maintains a laser-like focus on propagating his unique brand of contemporary French cuisine to his diners.
 Following Saint Pierre’s recent makeover, its new menu is inspired by the Zen Circle, which symbolises enlightenment and the freeing of the mind to create unreservedly, a principle which the avid yoga practitioner lives by.